 Here are the top 10 sales analysis metrics that you would need for your business:

 1. Sales Growth:

 The very first metric that you would have to cater to and understand is the rate of sales growth.
 This would be studied with the sales analysis process and system so that you generate the right insights in order to make sure that the sales grow at the right rate when certain resources are invested in a certain quantity.
-The sales growth function is something that would need constant updates so that you are able to understand where the improvement is required and which resources are to be used at which time and in what qualifies for a certain output.
+The sales growth function is something that would need constant updates so that you are able to understand where the improvement is required which resources are to be used at which time and what qualifies for a certain output.

 2. Setting Targets:

-With the sales analysis, you would be able to get figures and insights that would show you the buying behaviour of the customers you are targeting in a certain segment and demographic.
+With the sales analysis, you would be able to get figures and insights that would show you the buying behavior of the customers you are targeting in a certain segment and demographic.
 This would also show you the growth of sales for similar products in that segment so that based on this comparison; you would be able to chart a proper strategy with the targets in place.
 The targets that would form the pillars of your strategy in terms of the elements of the sales engagement, would also be established with the sales analysis process.

 3. Identifying Opportunities:

 there are segments that a business would know about and then there would be segments that the business would not be aware of.
 The sales analysis process would help in identifying opportunities where none could be seen earlier.
 With the help of this function, you would be able to see the various segments where you can possibly make sales and find customers.